oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

  * `extends` as defined in (#extending-type-metadata)

 The value MUST be an "integrity metadata" string as defined in Section 3 of [@!W3C.SRI].
-A consuming application of the respective documents MUST verify the integrity of the retrieved document as defined in Section 3.3.5 of [@!W3C.SRI].
+A Consumer of the respective documents MUST verify the integrity of the retrieved document as defined in Section 3.3.5 of [@!W3C.SRI].

 # Security Considerations {#security-considerations}